harshsharma102/Speech-Image-Discription-Using-YOLO-Technology/README.md

 ## ACKNOWLEDGEMENT
-I would like to express my deep and sincere gratitude to my guide Dr. Amol Bhopale (https://www.linkedin.com/in/dr-amol-bhopale-45b45126/), Professor of Computer Science and Engineering Department, RCOEM, for giving me the opportunity to work on this project and providing valuable guidance throughout the project.
+I would like to express my deep and sincere gratitude to my guide Dr. Amol Bhopale (https://www.linkedin.com/in/dr-amol-bhopale-45b45126/), Professor of Computer Science and Engineering Department, RCOEM, for giving me the opportunity to work on this project and also providing valuable guidance throughout the project.
 It was a great privilege and honor to work under his guidance.
 I'm extremely grateful for the experience I had in this project with him.
 I express my sincere gratitude to Dr. Avinash Agrawal (https://www.linkedin.com/in/avinash-agrawal-28a748102/), Head of the Department